kkruecke/cplus-documentation/notes/modern-cplusplus-references.rst

         //....
     };

-The complex binary + operator takes a "reference to const".
+Here the complex binary + operator takes a "reference to const".
 This parameter will bind to both const of non-const objects.
 If we had written ``complex operator+(complex& param)``, then param would only bind to non-cost lvalue arguments.
-A "reference to const" of type T binds to both const and non-const lvalues expressions involving objects of type T, and also to any rvalue, say x, if x is convertible to T. For example
+A "reference to const" of type T binds to both const and non-const lvalues expressions involving objects of type T, and, if an rvalue is convertible to T, ``param`` will also bind to it as shown below.

 .. code-block:: cpp

      int const &intref = 3;
      const double& dref = intref;

-Here 3 is obviously "convertable" to an int, and so the compiler creates a temporary to hold 3 and binds ``intref`` to it.
-The same thing occurs on the second line. ``intref`` is an lvalue that is convertable to a double.
-The compiler creates a temporary and stores the converted-to double value in it, and, then, binds ``dref`` to it.
+Since 3 is obviously "convertable" to an int, the compiler can create a temporary to hold 3 and then bind ``intref`` to it.
+The same thing occurs on the second line.
+Since ``intref`` is an lvalue that is convertable to a double, the compiler can create a temporary and stores the converted-to double value in it, and, then, binds ``dref`` to it.

 Only const references can bind to rvalues.
 If ``intref`` were a non-const reference to a int, then it would not bind to 3 and no temporary would be created.